-You might start thinking about something important like data security.
+You might start thinking about something important for all organizations like data security.
 However, even though you better have data security, it’s not a business requirement.
-You don’t develop a system like Wag without data security in mind, but you’re not developing the system for the sake of providing security—that’s not the goal here.
+You don’t develop a system like Wag without data security in mind, but you’re not developing the system for the sake of providing security—that’s not the overall goal here.

 What about “connecting dog owners and walkers”?
 This seems to make sense as a business requirement because it describes what the system will do.
-However, is that the reason driving the system to be created, or is it really a function/feature of the system?
+However, is that the reason driving the system to be created, or is it really a function orfeature of the system?